neondatabase/website/content/docs/conceptual-guides/branching.md

 1. In the Neon Console, select a project.
 2. Select the **Branches** tab.
-2. Click **New Branch** to open the **Create a branch** page.
+2. Click **New Branch** to open the branch creation page.
   ![Create branch dialog](./images/create_branch.png)
-3. Enter a name for the branch or leave the field empty to have one generated for you.
+3. Enter a name for the branch.
 4. Select a parent branch.
 You can branch from your project's `main` branch or a previously created branch.
 5. Select one of the following branching options:
     - **Head**: Creates a branch with data up to the current point in time.